Stewori/pytypes/README.md

 @auto_override decorator
 ------------------------

-Decorator applicable to methods, classes.
+Decorator applicable to methods and classes.
 Works like override decorator on type annotated methods that actually have a type annotated parent method.
 Has no effect on methods that do not override anything.
 In contrast to plain override decorator, auto_override can be applied easily on